-My family, like many others around the world, has been completely isolated for the past few months.
+My family, like many others around the world, has been completely isolated for the past few months in quarantine.
 Our trips to the supermarket have been far apart, making sure we have enough shelf food for endless weeks, our birthdays have been celebrated on Zoom and the most contact our toddler has had besides us has been waving at the mailman from a far distance.

 At first, this new life was uncomfortable.